clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The launcher is run with options declaring certificates, maximum VMs
-(controls when "FULL" is returned by a node, scale to the resources
+(controls when "FULL" is returned by a node, scaling to the resources
 available on your node), server location, and compute node ("cn")
 launching type.
 For example::